tealina/docs-en/docs/how-it-work.md

 ```

 :::warning
-When web side run build, Typescript will still apply the strict rule to server side code. so make sure both side has same strict rule.
+When executing build on the front-end, Typescript will use the strict rules in web/tsconfig.json to check the backend's TS code, so please ensure that the strict rules on the front-end and back-end are consistent.
+The reason is that the tsc check only skips the. dts file, not the. ts file
 :::

 Create a reqeust object with ApiTypesRecord